 ALTER DATABASE [original_log_file_name] REBUILD LOG ON (NAME= logicalname, FILENAME=’C:\Program Files\Microsoft SQL Server\MSSQLn.MSSQLSERVER\MSSQL\DATA\file_name.ldf’)

-- Now, the process may or may result in success.
+- Now, the process may or may not result in success.

-All these limitations or drawbacks with the native solutions make it quite unreliable solutions for safe and efficient transaction log file data recovery.
+All these limitations or drawbacks with the native solutions like need of high technical skills, data loss scenarios, complex tasks, etc. make it quite unreliable solutions for safe and efficient transaction log file data recovery.
 But the final solution is the one most recommended using which you need not to worry about the recovery of data from the corrupted log file or to repair this log file which is corrupted.

-It is the professional software to repair all files related to SQL Server and save the data residing in it like objects, records, etc. SQL Server Recovery tool integrates smart programming and features to deliver smooth and instant recover of SQL data including transaction log files data.
+It is the professional software to repair all files related to SQL Server and save the data residing in it like objects, records, etc. The software integrates smart programming and features to deliver smooth and instant recover of SQL data including transaction log files data.
 Some highlights of the tool are:

 - Clear, wide and user-friendly GUI